muhammadanas0716/bridged.vu/CODE_OF_CONDUCT.md

 # Code of Conduct

 This project follows the [Contributor Covenant Code of Conduct v2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-By participating in **founderdiary.io**, you agree to uphold these standards.
+By participating in **Bridged.vu**, you agree to uphold these standards.

 ---